aspatti1257/CellLineAnalyzer/README.md

 `skip_rbf_svm`* : Optionally skip Radial Basis Function Support Vector Machine analysis.
 Defaults to False.

 `skip_elastic_net`* : Optionally skip Elastic Net analysis.
 Defaults to False.
 Only applies for regressors.

+`skip_linear_regression`*: Optionally skip Linear Regression analysis.
+Defaults to False.
+Only applies for regressors.

 `record_diagnostics`*: Optionally print out a diagnostics file which tells you which genes (and their indices) from
                        your gene_lists are missing in which feature files.
 Defaults to False.